zama-ai/concrete/docs/howto/manage_keys.md

 ## Automatic Management

-Lastly, if you want to generate keys in the first run and reuse the keys in consecutive runs:
+If you want to generate keys in the first run and reuse the keys in consecutive runs:

 ```python
 circuit.keys.load_if_exists_generate_and_save_otherwise("/path/to/keys")